 There is a strong emphasis on the development of mental arithmetic and giving opportunities for pupils to use and apply mathematics in real-life situations.

-Maths is taught daily in the mornings and lessons follow the principles of the Primary National Framework in order to develop age related skills.
+Maths is taught daily in the mornings and lessons follow the Power Maths in order to develop age related skills.

 Click below to see the school’s Calculation Policy.